Whetstone Mining in the Blackdown Hills

 Fossil bivalve shells

-Image 6 shows a small fossil, about 20mm across, of what I believe to be a murex calcar, a predatory gastropod.
-It was found in the cretaceous upper greensand, and is attached to what appears to be its last victim, an unidentified bivalve mollusc.
+Photo 6: a small upper greensand fossil about 20mm across, of what I believe to be a murex calcar, a predatory gastropod.
+It is attached to what appears to be its last victim, an unidentified bivalve mollusc.
 The spines on the shell are reminiscent of present-day murex species.

-Image 7 shows part of a fossilised ammonite originating from the upper greensand, and I'd estimate this specimen would have been about a foot across if complete.
+Photo 7: part of a fossilised ammonite originating from the upper greensand, and I'd estimate this specimen would have been about a foot across when alive.
 There appears to be considerable iron staining through the core of this fossil.

-Image 8 shows a collection of small fossil shells, the largest about 30mm across, picked out of the greensand near the top of the deposit which had been exposed by bulldozing.
+Photo 8: a collection of upper greensand fossil shells, the largest about 30mm across, picked out of an exposure near the top of the deposit.
 Despite looking as if they'd come straight from the beach, the shell material has been completely replaced with silica.

 Back to top